Moving production to low cost countries - costing thousands of skilled manufacturing jobs - may be going into reverse.

 The EEF’s report also says that the jobs created in the UK by reshoring “are likely to be highly skilled, technical and well paid”.

 If we are going to re-balance the economy in favour of manufacturing, the move to bring more work back to the UK has to be focused widely.
 Unite has argued that our aerospace and engineering sectors should now be seen as sectors where we can work to bring back the supply chain – after all as the EEF report says the jobs created in the UK by reshoring “are likely to be highly skilled, technical and well paid”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.